RaoruNaren219/dremio-benchmark/README.md

 5. **cross**: Set up cross-cluster access between Dremio instances
 6. **benchmark**: Run benchmark queries on both clusters and across clusters
 7. **report**: Generate performance reports and visualizations

+## Security Considerations

+- Use environment variables for sensitive information like passwords and tokens
+- Never commit the `.env` file to version control
+- Consider using a credentials manager for production deployments
+- Ensure proper access controls on keytab files and configuration directories